APRIL 22 - BIRTHS

 Italian-American neurologist who shared the Nobel Prize for Physiology or Medicine in 1986 (with Stanley Cohen) for her discovery of NGF (nerve growth factor), which stimulates and influences both the normal and abnormal the growth of nerve cells in the body.
 In Italy, as a Jew, during WW II she was denied an academic career by Mussolini's laws, so she set up a laboratory in her home to study the growth of nerve fibers in chicken embryos.
 In 1952, while at a cell culture laboratory in Rio de Janeiro, she found effective new ways to detect a chemical exuded by tumors that produced astonishing growth of nerve fibers.
 This was the discovery of the nerve growth factor that won her the Nobel Prize.«

-In Praise of Imperfection: My Life and Work, by Rita Levi-Montalcini.
+In Praise of Imperfection: My Life and Work, by Rita Levi-Montalcini. - book suggestion.

 J. Robert Oppenheimer

-Born 22 Apr 1904; died 18 Feb 1967.
+Born 22 Apr 1904; died 18 Feb 1967 at age 62. quotes

-J(ulius) Robert Oppenheimer was a U.S. theoretical physicist and science administrator, noted as director of the Los Alamos laboratory during development of the atomic bomb (1943-45) and as director of the Institute for Advanced Study, Princeton (1947-66).
+Julius Robert Oppenheimer was an American theoretical physicist and science administrator, noted as director of the Los Alamos laboratory during development of the atomic bomb (1943-45) and as director of the Institute for Advanced Study, Princeton (1947-66).
 Accusations as to his loyalty and reliability as a security risk led to a government hearing that resulted the loss of his security clearance and of his position as adviser to the highest echelons of the U.S. government.
 The case became a cause célèbre in the world of science because of its implications concerning political and moral issues relating to the role of scientists in government.

 Sir Harold Jeffreys

-Born 22 Apr 1891; died 18 Mar 1989.
+Born 22 Apr 1891; died 18 Mar 1989 at age 97. quotes

-English geophysicist, astronomer, and mathematician with diverse scientific interests.
+English astronomer, geophysicist and mathematician who had diverse scientific interests.
 In astronomy he proposed models for the structures of the outer planets, and studied the origin of the solar system.
 He calculated the surface temperatures of gas at less than -100°C, contradicting then accepted views of red-hot temperatures, but Jeffreys was shown to be correct when direct observations were made.
 In geophysics he researched the circulation of the atmosphere and earthquakes.
 Analyzing earthquake waves (1926), he became the first to claim that the core of the Earth is molten fluid.
 Jeffreys also contributed to the general theory of dynamics, aerodynamics, relativity theory and plant ecology.«

 Harald August Bohr

-Born 22 Apr 1887; died 22 Jan 1951.
+Born 22 Apr 1887; died 22 Jan 1951 at age 63.

 Danish mathematician who devised a theory that concerned generalizations of functions with periodic properties, the theory of almost periodic functions.
+His brother was noted physicist Niels Bohr.

 Otto Rank

-Born 22 Apr 1884; died 31 Oct 1939.
+Born 22 Apr 1884; died 31 Oct 1939 at age 55.

 original name Otto Rosenfeld Austrian psychologist who extended psychoanalytic theory to the study of legend, myth, art, and creativity and who suggested that the basis of anxiety neurosis is a psychological trauma occurring during the birth of the individual.